gnzlbg/scattered/README.md

 #### Introduction

-In C++, object data members are layed out contiguously in memory.
-Scattered containers store each object's data member sequentially in memory.
-This significantly improves the cache performance of algorithms that iterate sequentially over a container but access only a small subset of each object data members in each pass.
+In C++, object data members are laid out contiguously in memory.
+Scattered containers store each object's data members sequentially in memory.
+This significantly improves the cache performance of algorithms that iterate sequentially over a container but access only a small subset of its members in each pass.

 Scattered containers is a header only C++1y library that depends on Boost.MPL and Boost.Fusion.
 There is no need to build the library in order to use it in your project.
-The library works successfully with ToT clang and libc++ as well as with Boost 1.54.
+The library works successfully with trunk clang/libc++ as well as with Boost 1.54.
 It is provided under the [Boost Software License](http://www.boost.org/LICENSE_1_0.txt).